 The lesson: Losing the faith of your party usually spells the end.

 The then-Idaho Republican senator was arrested for suspected lewd conduct in a men's restroom at the Minneapolis-St. Paul airport in 2007.
 He pleaded guilty to a misdemeanor.
 Meanwhile, his GOP colleagues asked him to step down from his committee leadership positions.
 He ended up not running for a third term in 2008.
 If he'd run again, odds were heavily against a win.
+But Craig resurfaced in the political world in recent months when the Idaho Republican Party had brought him on as the financial chair of its executive committee.
+The Associated Press reported last week that Craig filled an empty volunteer fundraising position.
+Craig is currently listed as the executive committee's financial chair on its Web site.
+He also recently appealed a six-figure campaign finance fine.

 The lesson: An acquittal in a court of law doesn't guarantee the same verdict in the court of public opinion.